Lynas: Lynas Advanced Materials Plant

+Community opposition

-Kuantan MP Fuziah Salleh has been raising her concerns over the risks of having a rare-earth processing plant near Kuantan in the Parliament of Malaysia since 18 November 2008.
-A civil society group "Concerned Citizens of Kuantan" was formed in December 2008, after a meeting held by Fuziah to meet with about twenty residents and professionals from different ethnic groups and NGOs in Kuantan to discuss their concerns.
+Kuantan MP Fuziah Salleh raised concerns about risks from the plant in the Parliament of Malaysia since 2008.
+A civil society group "Concerned Citizens of Kuantan" was formed in December 2008 to voice concerns about the plant.

 In early March 2011, an article published in the New York Times raised the public awareness concerning the LAMP.
-Since then, the Kuantan community group protesting against the LAMP led by Kuantan MP Fuziah Salleh has gradually evolved into a bigger group, i.e. Save Malaysia Stop Lynas (SMSL).
-The group is currently led by Bentong MP Wong Tack.
+Community opposition evolved into a bigger group called Save Malaysia Stop Lynas (SMSL) under the leadership of Bentong MP Wong Tack.

-An Australian Greens MP, Robin Chapple, has shot down Lynas Corp's attempt to ship radioactive waste from Malaysia back to Western Australia state saying that the Western Australia Nuclear Waste Storage (Prohibition) Act 1999 forbids the import of radioactive waste.
+An Australian Greens MP, Robin Chapple, denied Lynas Corp's attempt to ship radioactive waste from Malaysia back to Western Australia saying that the Western Australia Nuclear Waste Storage (Prohibition) Act 1999 forbids the import of radioactive waste.

-On 5 September 2012, Lynas (Malaysia) Sdn Bhd was awarded a temporary operating licence by Malaysia's Atomic Energy Licensing Board for a period of two years.
-Despite concerns about the plant and its alleged lack of a proper long term disposal plan for its waste, a two-year temporary licence was issued.

-On 19 December 2012, the Malaysian Court of Appeal dismissed an appeal by 'Save Malaysia Stop Lynas group' against a temporary operating licence granted to Lynas, with costs in favour of Lynas.
+On 19 December 2012, the Malaysian Court of Appeal dismissed an appeal by SMSL against a temporary operating licence granted to Lynas, with costs in favour of Lynas.